Rust: Make trait a base type mention of the self type parameter#19149

 private class TTypeParamOrTrait = Synth::TTypeParam or Synth::TTrait;

-private class TypeParamOrTrait extends AstNode, TTypeParamOrTrait { }
+private class TypeParamOrTrait extends AstNode, TTypeParamOrTrait { }in order to reduce pressure on the equivalenceRelation HOP.

 There was a problem hiding this comment.